MLB, WNBA postpone games due to smoke from Canadian wildfires

 “NYRA utilizes external weather services and advanced on-site equipment to monitor weather conditions and air quality in and around Belmont Park,” spokesman Patrick McKenna said Wednesday.
 “Training was conducted normally today, and NYRA will continue to assess the overall environment to ensure the safety of training and racing throughout the Belmont Stakes Racing Festival.”

-A two-game series in Seattle between the Mariners and the Giants was moved to San Francisco in September 2020 because of because of poor air quality caused by West Coast wildfires.
+A two-game series in Seattle between the Mariners and the Giants was moved to San Francisco in September 2020 because of poor air quality caused by West Coast wildfires.

 New York’s NFL teams, the Giants and Jets, both had Wednesday off from offseason workouts.
 The Giants had been planning to practice inside Thursday, and the Jets say they are also likely to work out indoors Thursday.